C

 There are several methods of assigning behavior animations to properties.
 The Behavior on <property> declaration is a convenient way of assigning a behavior animation onto a property.

-Playing Animations in Parallel or in Sequence
+Playing animations in parallel or in sequence

-A banner component may have several icons or slogans to display, one after the other.
+A banner component may have several icons or slogans to display, one after another.
 The opacity property could transform to 1.0 denoting an opaque object.
 Using the SequentialAnimation type, the opacity animations will play after the preceding animation finishes.
 The ParallelAnimation type will play the animations at the same time.

 Rectangle {